ihmeuw/vivarium/docs/source/concepts/time.rst

 The Simulation Clock
 --------------------
-The :class:`SimulationClock <vivarium.framework.time.SimulationClock>` plugin manages
-the progression of time throughout the simulation.
+The :class:`~vivarium.framework.time.manager.SimulationClock` plugin manages the progression of time throughout the simulation.
 Fundamentally, that means it keeps track of the current time (beginning at the *start time*), provides a mechanism to advance the simulation time by some duration (the *step size*), and determines when the simulation is complete via a configured *end time*.
-The simplest implementation of a Clock is the :class:`SimpleClock <vivarium.framework.time.SimpleClock>` object, which is little more than an integer counter that is incremented by a fixed step size until it reaches the end time.
+The simplest implementation of a Clock is the :class:`~vivarium.framework.time.manager.SimpleClock` object, which is little more than an integer counter that is incremented by a fixed step size until it reaches the end time.
 Modeling real-world events is often dependent on data that are tied to particular years or rates, where the desired step size is not necessarily known in advance.
-Therefore, it is common to use the :class:`DateTimeClock <vivarium.framework.time.DateTimeClock>`, which uses datetime-like objects (specifically :class:`~pandas.Timestamp` and :class:`~pandas.Timedelta`) as the temporal units.
+Therefore, it is common to use the :class:`~vivarium.framework.time.manager.DateTimeClock`, which uses datetime-like objects (specifically :class:`~pandas.Timestamp` and :class:`~pandas.Timedelta`) as the temporal units.
 The DateTimeClock can more easily facilitate the conversion rates to particular increments of time.